 We will supply two projectors and screens; you should bring

 You'll set up on one screen while the previous group is presenting

 on the other screen.
 You should plan out the demo in

 detail in advance.

-- Project paper.
-Your paper should be patterned after the research
+- Project report.
+Your report should be patterned after the research

 ten or fewer pages in length (see below for formatting details).

 The project is to be executed in teams of 3 or 4 students.
 We will

 not make exceptions: we will not allow smaller or larger teams.
 Find